 Gifts to an irrevocable trust are treated as gifts to the underlying trust beneficiaries.
-If the grantor's aggregate annual gifts to a beneficiary (whether through the trust or outside of the trust) did not exceed the gift tax annual exclusion amount, a federal gift tax return is not required (assuming Crummey Withdrawal Rights were given to the trust beneficiaries).
-However, a gift tax return is required if (1) the grantor made gifts in excess of the annual exclusion; (2) the grantor desired to use his or her spouse's annual exclusion amount (to increase his or her gift to double the gift tax annual exclusion amount per beneficiary); or (3) the trust was designed as a "generation skipping trust."
+If the grantor's aggregate annual gifts to a beneficiary (whether through the trust or outside of the trust) did not exceed \$14,000 (assuming Crummey Withdrawal Rights were given to the trust beneficiaries), a federal gift tax return is not required.
+However, a gift tax return is required (1) if the grantor made gifts in excess of the annual exclusion; (2) if the grantor desired to use his or her spouse's annual exclusion amount (to increase his gift to \$28,000 per beneficiary); or (3) if the trust was designed as a "generation skipping trust".